Ring Doorbell Comparison: Which One Should You Buy?

 One big improvement in this new version is crisp 1080p video quality and a more polished design.
 But it still doesn't have a removable battery.
 Charging the battery on this Ring is a bit of a hassle (since you have to pretty much take the whole doorbell off).
 But if you hardwire it to your old doorbell, you won’t have to worry about the battery dying.

-It also lacks the fancy Pre-Roll feature that captures video from before motion events, which is Ring 4's biggest draw.
+It also lacks the fancy Pre-Roll feature that captures video from before motion events, which is the higher-priced versions' biggest draw.

-If you still want a Ring doorbell but you’re on a budget, those little concessions are worth the $130 you save on the purchase price compared to the Ring 4.
+If you still want a Ring doorbell but you’re on a budget, those little concessions are worth the over $200 you save on the purchase price compared to the Elite.

 But just because it’s budget-friendly doesn’t mean it’s without perks.
-The Ring 2nd Gen still has all the other bells and whistles we enjoy with pricier versions, including custom motion zones, motion-activated alerts, and a wide 155º field of view.
+The Ring Video Doorbell still has a bunch of the other bells and whistles we enjoy with pricier versions, including custom motion zones, motion-activated alerts, and a wide 150º field of view.

 3. Ring Video Doorbell Wired: Best for budgets